adams-selin/cm1_4dhailcast/readme.md

 1. Compile the CM1 code with the number/locations of hail embryos you want declared in init3d.F.
 2. Start the model run with _no_ hail embryos (ihailtraj=0), and run the simulation until you a realistic looking storm has developed.
 Write out a restart file.
 3. Add the appropriate number of hail embryos/locations to the restart file, using the included python script add_hail_to_restart.py.
 Make sure these match what you coded in init3d.F.
 4. Start the model again with ihailtraj=1 and all other hail-related namelist parameters set.
-Run the model until all hail has fallen out (no more than 45-60 min).
+Run the model until all hail has fallen out (usually no more than 45-60 min).
 5. As desired, you can repeat steps 2-4 with incrementally later restart files.
 E.g., Run a no-hail simulation, write out a restart file at 60 min, add hail embryos, run for an hour.
 Write out a restart file from the no-hail simulation at 65 min, add hail embryos, run for an hour.
 Etc.